 Five years after our wedding, we flew into Heathrow airport to begin a year of living in England.
 We spent much of our first day in London groggily wandering the streets, trying to find our way from one tourist site to another, seeing in person the places I had dreamed of seeing for years.
 As we walked down the Mall from Buckingham Palace, passing Clarence House, I was struck by how grand the royal residences were, and how large the city was.
 Later, I rode the Underground to Sloane Square, walking the places that the Princess had before the world knew who she was.

 Sadly, their marriage ended in divorce as did mine.
 Happily ever after, it turns out, doesn’t happen because you are in love and have a fancy wedding.
 It takes a lot of hard work, patience, open communication and commitment to see it through.
 And even then, it may not be enough.
 People change, priorities shift and sometimes it may be best to end the misery and go separate ways.

 Thirty-seven years later, I’m not the naive teenager I was on that July morning.
 I no longer read romance novels or dream of a “prince” to give me a better life.
 I have been lucky enough to know couples who had good and strong marriages, who married for love and kept it alive through the years.
-They give me hope that there may indeed be happily ever after, even if it doesn’t look like the fairy tales I read as a child.
-And as the world watches the youngest son of Charles and Diana take his own marriage vows, I wish him and his bride many years of patience, open communication, and happiness.
+They give me hope that even if it doesn’t look like the fairy tales I read as a child, there may indeed be happily ever after.

 You can listen to the audio version here.